309.662.6120 Phone

 providers there may be out-of-network.
 In these cases, the most those providers can bill you is

 your plan’s in-network cost-sharing amount.
-This applies to emergency medicine, anesthesia,pathology,
+This applies to emergency medicine, anesthesia, pathology,

-services.
-These providers can’t balance bill you and may not ask you to give up your protections
+radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
+These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.

 If you get other types of services at these in-network facilities, out-of-network providers can’t